origin-1/eslint-plugin/readme.md

 More exactly, for any pair of brackets spanning multiple lines, this rule forbids any tokens following the opening bracket in the same line, and any tokens preceding the closing bracket in the same line.
-Tokens preceding the opening bracket are also forbidden, unless they are syntactically bound to their containing node in a location where line breaks are not permitted, for example after a `return` keyword.
+Tokens preceding the opening bracket and tokens following the closing bracket are also forbidden, unless they are syntactically bound to their containing node in a location where line breaks are not permitted, for example after a `return` keyword or before a postfix `++` operator.
-Similarly, tokens following the closing bracket are forbidden in a location where line breaks are permitted, but the rules have been relaxed to allow most punctuators (commas, semicolons, operators, etc.) to follow.
+Some exceptions to this rule are granted to allow for the following constructs:
+* The unary operators `!`, `+`, `++`, `-`, `--`, `^` and `~` before opening brackets.
+* Rest/spread syntax `...` before opening brackets.
+* Optional chaining operators `?.` before opening brackets.
+* Almost all punctuators after closing brackets, with the exception of `.`, `?.` and brackets of any kind.

 This rule supersedes the predefined rules [array-bracket-newline](https://eslint.org/docs/latest/rules/array-bracket-newline) and